Maritime AR Intelligence

 The workload

-Work-limit violations cluster around the moments precision matters most: port calls, cargo operations, and inspection windows.
+Fatigue is not random — it concentrates around the moments precision matters most: port calls, cargo operations, inspection windows.
+The day stretches because the work-list does, not because the crew chooses to.

-The median claim settles at €2,712.
+The median marine claim settles at €2,712.
 The average is €88,408 — a 32× gap driven by a small number of catastrophic losses.
-Three of every four claim dollars trace to human factors.
+Three of every four claim dollars trace back to human factors.

 The math for prevention is straightforward.

-Source — Allianz Global Corporate & Specialty, Safety & Shipping Review →Every one of those numbers describes a vessel
+Sources — IMO Maritime Safety Report 2023 · Allianz Global Corporate & Specialty, Safety & Shipping Review →Every one of those numbers describes a vessel

 operating right now.